 Seizure and Impounding of a Vehicle

-When you insure your vehicle with an insurer, they put those details on a database known as the Motor Insurance Database ( MID ), the police have live access to this database and through various systems such as ANPR ( automatic number plate recognition ) they have they can instantly see if your car or van or motorbike has insurance or not and on that basis they have the right to Seize and impound your vehicle unless you can prove otherwise.
+When you insure your vehicle with an insurer, they put those details on a database known as the Motor Insurance Database ( MID ), the police have live access to this database.
+Through various systems such as ANPR ( automatic number plate recognition ) they can instantly see if your car, van or motorbike has insurance.
+On that basis they have the right to Seize and impound your vehicle unless you can prove otherwise.